-This will decrease the possibility of other people trying to talk to you – in peacetime at least.
+This will decrease the possibility of other people trying to talk to you – in peacetime and in permissive environments at least.

 If you’re trapped in a protest or a riot, the best and only thing you should do is get out.
 It doesn’t matter if you support the cause, you’re a prepper and your mission is to survive.